Call it a first world problem, but finding a good place to eat in Rome can be really hard.

 Miscellanea, Via Della Palombella 34/35

 A guidebook recommendation brought me to Miscellanea on my first Rome trip, and it definitely didn’t disappoint.
 Located super close to the Pantheon, it offers simple Italian dishes (think classic pizzas and pastas) with friendly service and fair prices.
-Try the spaghetti carbonara – it’s to die for.
+It was definitely one of the most affordable restaurants in Rome I tried.
+Be sure to get the spaghetti carbonara – it’s to die for.

 Bonci (formerly known as the Pizzarium), Via della Meloria, 43